 cd /opt/containers/lemmy

-# Create directories for persistent data
+# Create directories for persistent data and configs

 sudo mkdir -p volumes/pictrs